-You’ve made it through the holiday season!
-You’ve spent hours preparing your wonderful holiday meal and you refuse to the leftovers go to waste.
-However, there are some important food safety rules about leftovers that you need to follow to ensure no one gets a foodborne illness.
+You spend hours preparing your wonderful holiday meal and you refuse to let the leftovers go to waste.
+There are some important food safety rules about leftovers that you need to follow to ensure no one gets a foodborne illness.

 Proper Storage Containers and Safe Times